The Dale Centre

 2010 with enhanced Outreach funding, we also expanded services to the ‘north’, Huron, Perth, Grey and Bruce counties, an area which previously had no services at all for people with ABI as well as further into the counties of Oxford, Elgin, and outside of London in Middlesex county.

-2012 we began to refocus on person centered approaches including experience based design, to ensure that we had co-design approaches for all that we do.
+2012 we began to refocus on person-centred approaches including experience based design, to ensure that we had co-design approaches for all that we do.

 In 2012 we formally introduced respite services to enable families/caregivers to have some time away from their loved ones to have a vacation and look after themselves, knowing they are safe and well cared for by our staff team.